Skip to main content

 Old Post Office

 Winner of the 2013 Marguerite Williams Award by The Georgia Trust for Excellence in Restoration, The Old Post Office is currently owned by Jeff Davis, IV.
-Mr. Davis’s fascination with the building began when he was just 5 or 6 years old, and years later, in December 2011, Davis realized his dream, and acquired the Old Post Office.
+Mr. Davis’s fascination with the building began when he was just 5 or 6 years old, and in December 2011, he was able to acquired it.
 Aided by original blueprints and 1,500 pages of century-old correspondence from the National Archives, Davis and his team met the restoration challenge, restoring and replacing original fixtures and removing added walls, including a second story courtroom added during Prohibition.

 History in the Making